Frances Foxcroft: An Englishwoman in Vancouver’s Labour Movement

 Her actions during the Labor Temple riot further show that she was not merely present in these events, but played an active and courageous role.

-Frances Foxcroft’s story adds a valuable personal dimension to the history of the Labor Temple and the wider labour movement in British Columbia, illustrating how individual lives intersected with moments of social and industrial conflict.
+Frances Foxcroft’s story adds a valuable personal dimension to the history of the Vancouver Labor Temple and the wider labour movement in British Columbia, illustrating how individual lives intersected with moments of social and industrial conflict.